-the 14th World Federation of Societies of Intensive and Critical Care Medicine (WFSICCM) in collaboration with Australia and New Zealand Intensive Care Society (ANZICS) and the Australian College of Critical Care Nurses (ACCCN) invites submissions from those interested in presenting oral papers, oral posters and static posters.
+the 14th World Federation of Societies of Intensive and Critical Care Medicine (WFSICCM) in collaboration with Australia and New Zealand Intensive Care Society (ANZICS) and the Australian College of Critical Care Nurses (ACCCN) invites submissions from those interested in presenting oral or poster presentations.

 To be selected to present you are required to submit an abstract online.
 All abstracts must be submitted electronically (download the sample template).
 Faxed or hard copy submissions will not be accepted.